vacp2p/research/rln-research/membership-merkle-tree-storage-evaluation.md

 But, this worst-case scenario does not always hold, instead, in most states of the system, the group size is much less than the tree capacity.
 In the following figure, we take a snapshot of the system at group size `1000`.
 In this snapshot, we compare the storage overhead incurred by FMT and OMT for `d=[10..20]`.
 ![group 1000](https://i.imgur.com/NuIDALV.png)

-As you can see, in this more realistic scenario, FMT shows better performance than OMT.
-For example, for `d=20`, persisting a group of `1000` members using OMT requires  `0.097 MB` whereas it requires `67.1 MB` when using FMT, `700` times more than OMT.
+As you can see, in this more realistic scenario, OMT shows better performance than FMT.
+For example, for `d=20`, persisting a group of `1000` members using OMT requires  `0.097 MB` whereas it requires `67.1 MB` when using FMT, which is `700` times more than OMT.

 It brings us to another conclusion that OMT outperforms FMT when group size is less than the tree capacity.
 However, the exact point at which this relationship changed needs more investigation.